thecarlliu/225-project/README.md

 If you have a PC, you might need to install bash to run yarn.

-Otherwise, go to [insert link here] to run it online.
+Otherwise, go to https://texas-goat-em.firebaseapp.com/home to run it online.

 Have fun!